Atlanta pop-up shops and holiday markets are the perfect way to check off all the boxes on your shopping list this season. You can:

 Besides the great holiday gifts, attendees can also visit CNC’s Nature Store for other earth-friendly products and presents.
 Because this event includes free admission to CNC, make sure to get there early because of the limited parking — better yet, carpool and leave a green footprint on your way to the holiday market.

 Hours: 10 a.m. to 5 p.m.
 Learn more at chattnaturecenter.org.

 We in Atlanta are so lucky to have some really cool, outgoing proponents of the shop local movement.
 Root City Market is one such group shining a light on the wonderful goods and products that can be found from the people who work and live here.
-Root City throws a quarterly pop-up market, and the December one is the mother of all markets (as they say, “Think London weekend market meets the Brooklyn Flea”).
-Take a drive to Krog Street’s Stove Works, and besides all the great shopping you’ll do from more than 45 artisans, you’ll also have access to great live music, food and activities.
-Admission is $5, and if you come early (as in be one of the first 50 entrants), you may score a free swag bag!
+Root City’s December holiday pop-up is the mother of all markets.
+Take a drive to Armour Yards, and besides all the great shopping you can do from more than 45 artisans, you’ll also have access to great live music, food and activities.
+Admission is $5, and if you come early (as in, be one of the first 50 entrants), you may score a free swag bag!

-Just remember, these are some of our favorite Atlanta pop-up shops and holiday markets, but there are many more happening in the city during December.
+Just remember, these are some of our favorite Atlanta pop-up shops and markets, but there are many more happening in the city throughout the holiday season.
 Churches, schools, neighborhood coalitions and other small, community-based groups are also planning some great temporary shops, so make sure to keep your eyes peeled for these great ways to shop local!

 Keep up with all the excitement in Atlanta as the holidays draw near.
 Follow us on Instagram!